cran-task-views/TimeSeries/TimeSeries.md

 -   `r pkg("AER")` and `r pkg("Ecdat")` both
     contain many data sets (including time series data) from many econometrics text books
--   Data from the M-competition and M3-competition are provided in the `r pkg("Mcomp")` package. `r pkg("Tcomp")` provides data from the 2010 IJF Tourism Forecasting Competition.
+-   Data from the M and M3 forecasting competitions are provided in the `r pkg("Mcomp")` package.
+    `r pkg("Tcomp")` provides data from the 2010 IJF Tourism Forecasting Competition.
+    The M4 competition data are available from `r github("carlanetto/M4comp2018")`.
+    Data from the M5 forecasting competition can be downloaded using `r pkg("m5")`.
 -   *National time series data:* `r pkg("readabs")` downloads, imports and tidies time series data from the [*Australian* Bureau of Statistics](https://www.abs.gov.au).